 - ToolKits – Offers a wide range of tools to assist the HR, marketing, financial, and PR departments in businesses

-- Capability Development Grant – Assists businesses in increasing their capabilities in areas detailed below.
+- Capability Development Grant – Financial assistance programme that assists businesses in increasing their capabilities in particularly, the areas detailed below.

 - Tax Incentives – Businesses enjoy 400% tax deductions up to S$400,000 or a 60% cash payout up to S$100,000 when they invest in improving their companies in terms of innovation and productivity.

 - Loans – There are many types of loans available to aid with the acquisition of human capital, PP&E in addition to trade financing.
 All of the requirements for the loans are catered to SMEs who are notably still growing their businesses.

 - StartupSG – Provides an end-to-end assistance to start-ups, aiming to help launch successful businesses.
 Services range from funding, talent acquisition, and also accelerator programmes.
 Furthermore, it offers entrepreneurs a launchpad to connect them to the global stage, and a platform to access local support initiatives.

 - Tax Incentives – The Angel Investor Tax Deduction Scheme (AITD) helps attract investors by offering tax cuts off the return on their investments in start-ups.